Reading time: 3 minutes

 You also need to keep records of the relevant salary sacrifice agreements and industrial agreements.

-These records must be kept for five years after they are prepared (or after the transactions are completed) and they must be in English.
+These records must be in English and must be kept for five years after they are prepared, obtained, or after the transactions are completed, whichever occurs last.

 What government benefits are affected by reportable employer super contributions?